-Supermarket cashback apps are one of my favourite ways to cut down my weekly supermarket shop bill.
+Supermarket cashback apps are one of my favourite ways to cut down my weekly supermarket shop bill and save money at the supermarket.

 You can get major discounts and freebies on these apps, which can cut your food bill in half!